Marcelino García Toral: Coaching career

 On 10 August 2016, a few days before the first official match of the season, Marcelino was sacked for differences with the board of directors, particularly over the removal of Mateo Musacchio from club captaincy.
 On 11 May of the following year, he was named at the helm of Valencia for the upcoming campaign after penning a two-year deal.

-Marcelino won the Copa del Rey in his second season at the Mestalla Stadium, defeating FC Barcelona 2–1 in the final held in Seville.
+Marcelino won the Copa del Rey in his second season at the Mestalla Stadium, defeating Barcelona 2–1 in the final held in Seville.
 On 11 September 2019, however, he was dismissed.

-On 4 January 2021, Marcelino was appointed head coach of Athletic Bilbao on a contract until 30 June 2022.
+On 4 January 2021, Marcelino was appointed as head coach of Athletic Bilbao on a contract until 30 June 2022.
 In his first three games in charge, he lost against Barcelona in the domestic league and defeated the same adversary and Real Madrid to win the Supercopa de España.
 He was also on the bench for two Spanish Cup finals in two weeks (the first having been postponed due to the COVID-19 pandemic), losing both.

 On 24 May 2022, Marcelino announced he would be stepping down on 30 June.
+In June 2023, after one year of inactivity, he agreed to a deal at Ligue 1 club Marseille.
+He resigned on 20 September, alleging personal reasons, seven matches into his tenure.

+Marcelino returned to Villarreal on 13 November 2023, signing a three-year contract; he was their third manager of the campaign after Quique Setién and Pacheta, with Miguel Ángel Tena also having acted as interim for one game.
+The following 7 March, on his return to the Stade Vélodrome, his side lost 4–0 in the first leg of the Europa League last 16.